SE-Asia-CompBio/cli-fundamentals/README.md

 # cli-fundamentals

 A repo for sharing-session on efficient ways of using command line application (CLI).
-This session is mostly aimed for biologists studying phylogenetics, but also useful for those who are interested in learning programming language beyond R.
+This session is mostly aimed for biologists studying phylogenetics, but also useful for those who are interested in learning programming languages beyond R.

 Requirements: